 You do not need to break the bank to add a fresh look to your driveway.
 One of the benefits of rubber pavers is that they can be laid on top of either concrete or asphalt.
 This makes the process of resurfacing your driveway cheaper and faster.
 Notably, installing rubber pavements does not require heavy labor.

 Conversely, you would spend more to excavate and haul old debris when laying down new concrete than resurfacing with rubber.

 Rubber pavers come in a wide variety of colors and designs.
 In particular the Rubberific brand 16" x 16" units are offered in 3 colors: terra cotta red, brown, and gray.
 Each paver is dual sided and reversible showing a different pattern on either side, a traditional brick design and also an architectural pattern.

 Having learned the benefits of rubber pavers, you are probably interested in using them to give your driveway a fresh new look.
 Right?

 Installing rubber pavers over concrete is a simple, affordable, and fast process.
 According to this article by DoItYourself.com, you can install these pavers using the following steps:

 - Prepare the surface, clean and level it

 - Select starting point & add stakes with string

-- Gently tap in place with rubber mallet
+- Set paver in place and gently tap with rubber mallet to set paver

 Alternatively, you can watch this video for a detailed guide on how to install rubber pavers on concrete slab or driveway: